#Fiction: Deceptive Mirror

 “Why me?
 What have I done?
 Why has your well of mercies dried up, leaving me in a desert of woes?
 Every Sunday, I pray for emancipation from this pain, this hurt, these demons, but yet – yet, they still mock me with their presence.”

 She was tired, and empty.
-She looked up, and gazed at the ceiling as the rising crescendos of the choir reached a feverish pitch, swelling her heart.
+She looked up and gazed at the ceiling as the rising crescendos of the choir reached a feverish pitch, swelling her heart.
 Her eyes welled.
-Her mates would be writing their WAEC in a month’s time, but she cared less.
+Her mates would be writing their WAEC in a month’s time.
+But that was the least of her troubles.